abrazinskas/Copycat-abstractive-opinion-summarizer/README.md

 ### Unsupervised data

 The dataset for [Yelp](https://abrazinskas.s3-eu-west-1.amazonaws.com/downloads/projects/copycat/data/yelp.zip) and [Amazon](https://abrazinskas.s3-eu-west-1.amazonaws.com/downloads/projects/copycat/data/amazon.zip) can be downloaded and put to the `/data` folder with amazon and yelp folders.
+See notes below.

 If one needs to preprocess data from raw files, please refer to [provided preprocessing scripts](preprocessing/)